 Rosie D., et al. v.
-The Governor, United States District Court, Western Division.
-In a memorandum of decision dated January 26, 2006, the District Court ruled in favor of a class of Medicaid-recipient children that the Commonwealth fails to provide the in-home and community-based services required under the Early and Periodic Screening, Diagnosis and Treatment ("EPSDT") provisions of the Medicaid Act.
+The Governor, United States District Court, Massachusetts.
+In a memorandum of decision dated January 26, 2006, the District Court ruled in favor of a class of Medicaid-recipient children that the Commonwealth failed to provide to children with serious emotional disturbances the home- and community-based mental health services required under the Early and Periodic Screening, Diagnosis and Treatment ("EPSDT") provisions of the Medicaid Act.
 In February 2007, the District Court adopted the defendants' proposed remedial plan, with some modifications, and, in July 2007, entered judgment in accordance with that plan, as modified.
-The Commonwealth did not appeal from that judgment; instead MassHealth has implemented all required program changes.
+The court's remedial order obliges MassHealth to take the following steps, largely at the Commonwealth's expense: (1) require pediatric providers to offer standardized behavioral health pediatric screenings; (2) require behavioral health specialists to utilize a standardized behavioral health assessment tool; (3) seek federal approval for certain new or enhanced behavioral health services; (4) implement the enhanced behavioral health services; and (5) develop information technology systems as needed to support data collection to evaluate compliance.
+The Commonwealth did not appeal from that judgment; instead, MassHealth has implemented all required program changes.

 Although the monitoring period had been set to expire December 31, 2012, the court has subsequently extended the monitoring period several times, most recently through December 31, 2018.
-The Commonwealth maintains it is in full compliance with the Court's judgment.
-MassHealth estimates its implementation of program changes in compliance with the court's remedial orders will continue to increase its costs, including administrative costs, prospectively by over \$20 million annually.
-Judge Ponsor will retire in the summer of 2019, and will transition this case to Judge Stearns.
-The next hearing, with Judge Ponsor presiding, and Judge Stearns assisting, is scheduled for September 17, 2018, at which time the Court will entertain motions from the parties regarding: the status of the Commonwealth's compliance with the judgment; the legal significance, if any, of certain voluntary "disengagement criteria"; and the termination of court monitor and reporting provisions.
+MassHealth estimates that its implementation of program changes in compliance with the court's remedial orders will continue to increase its costs, including administrative costs, prospectively by over \$20 million annually.
+The federal judge who presided over this case since its inception is retiring and the case is being transitioned to Judge Richard Stearns.
+At a hearing on September 27, 2018, the Court entertained motions from the parties regarding: the status of the Commonwealth's compliance with the judgment; the possible termination of court monitoring and reporting provisions; the legal significance, if any, of certain voluntary "disengagement criteria"; and the modification of the judgment to include monitoring of outpatient therapy.
+The parties await a decision on whether or when active federal court monitoring will cease and whether additional fiscally-significant obligations will be imposed on the Commonwealth.